awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 ## Troubleshooting custom engine version creation for RDS Custom for Oracle<a name="custom-troubleshooting.cev"></a>

-When CEV creation fails, RDS Custom issues `RDS-EVENT-0196` with the message `Creation failed for custom engine version 19.cev_name`, and includes details about the failure\.
+When CEV creation fails, RDS Custom issues `RDS-EVENT-0196` with the message `Creation failed for custom engine version major-engine-version.cev_name`, and includes details about the failure\.
 For example, the event prints missing files\.

 CEV creation might fail because of the following issues:
 + The Amazon S3 bucket containing your installation files isn't in the same AWS Region as your CEV\.